In North Dakota there are no state regulations in place that require a server or bartender to be licensed in order to sell alcohol.

 - West Fargo

-Other North Dakota cities/counties continue to require and remove requirements of bartending licensing consistently, so it is best to contact your local city clerk’s office.
+Other North Dakota cities and counties continue to require and remove requirements of bartending licensing consistently, so it is best to contact your local city clerk’s office to confirm.

 It is also important to keep in mind some employers will require bartenders to complete such courses regardless of state or city laws.
 To receive an all-encompassing seller/service license, we suggest this quick and cheap course from Serving Alcohol.